How Can the Agricultural Communications News Team Help You?

 How can I find out where my stories were printed?

-You can view clippings online at http://msucares. com/newsclips/.
-Clippings are usually posted about one month after the story’s release, and we won’t be able to tell you where it ran until they are posted.
+You can view clippings online via the Extension intranet.
+Clippings are usually posted about 1 month after the story’s release, and we won’t be able to tell you where it ran until they are posted.
 We do not currently track websites that pick up the story.

 How can my group help promote my story?